omni1504/verified-permissions-API-Gateway/README.md

 5. [TODO, currently still being adapted] Deploy a Cloudformation template SampleVerifiedPermissionsSetup-CFN-template.yaml using parameters from p1, p.3 and p.4.
 6. Confirm correct deployment and Lambda codes.
 7. Use test_send_to_APIGW.py for testing

+Solution Topology (also refer to APIGW-Cognito-Verified-Permissions-0.2.drawio file in the Schemes directory)

+User Flow

+M2m Flow